tlandron/PCBS_ModelRecovery/README.md

                             out_recov = fit_model_softmax(cfg_fit);
                 % <-- given script

-Estimated values of prev and beta from each simulation are stored and their average value is computed.
+Estimated values of prev and beta from each simulation are stored.

                             % store model parameters
                             revindexsubj = find(seq_isubjsubsest == isubj); % isubj goes over the index limit due to the